-Bring a large saucepan of water to a boil and fill a large bowl with ice water.
+Bring a large saucepan of water to a boil and fill a large bowl with ice and cold water.
 Drop the peaches into the boiling water until the skins start to loosen, about 30-60 seconds.
 Remove the peaches with a slotted spoon and plunge them into the bowl of ice water to cool quickly.
 Drain and rinse the saucepan, and let it cool while you prepare the peaches.

 Step 5: Make the Jam